aphalo/photobiologyInOut/README.md

 conversion of spectral data from/to classes defined in other R packages.
-Package ‘**photobiologyInOut**’ complements other packages in the ‘**r4photobiology suite**’ by allowing reading and writing “foreign” spectral data as well as reading data saved from data loggers.
+Package ‘**photobiologyInOut**’ complements other packages in the ‘**r4photobiology suite**’ by allowing reading and writing “foreign” spectral data as well as reading non-spectral data acquired with data loggers.
+The functions transfer metadata from file headers to attributes of the returned objects, in most cases both the headers as text and parsed metadata extracted from them.

-Data files from **spectrometers** from the following suppliers are currently supported: Avantes, LI-COR, Macam Photonics, and Ocean Optics.
+Data files from **spectrometers** from the following suppliers are currently supported: Wasatch Photonics, Avantes, LI-COR, Macam Photonics, and Ocean Optics/Ocean Insight.

 Data files from **data loggers** from the following suppliers are currently supported: Campbell Scientific and YoctoPuce.